Chemicals Management

 Japanese Laws and Regulations

 MCC complies with wide-ranging laws concerning chemicals, including the Chemical Substances Control Law (CSCL), the Industrial Safety and Health Act’s requirements concerning filing new chemical substance notifications, and the Poisonous and Deleterious Substances Control Law’s requirements concerning the registration and management of manufacturing, importing and sale businesses as well as record maintenance.
-To ensure that such compliance is thorough and comprehensive, MCC has established internal rules and guidelines related to compliance with domestic laws and carries out centralized management using a database of notifications filed.
+To ensure that such compliance is thorough and comprehensive, MCC has established internal guidelines related to compliance with domestic laws and carries out centralized management using a database of notifications filed.

 Overseas Laws and Regulations